Should Babies and Children Be Banned From Planes? Have Your Say.

 Adults can also misbehave on planes

-In response to travelers who are in favor of child-free flights, those in favor of bringing children of all ages on a plane are quick to point out that adults can rival kids in poor airplane etiquette.
+In response to travellers who are in favor of child-free flights, those in favor of bringing children of all ages on a plane are quick to point out that adults can rival kids in poor airplane etiquette.

 Operating officer and family man, Joe Flanagan, is firmly of the opinion that children should be allowed to fly on a plane.
 He goes one step further to add,